kartoza/tomorrownow_gap_platform/docs/src/developer/api/guide/measurment.md

 ![POST API](./img/api-guide-9.png)

 Fill the attributes in the 1️⃣ available fields.
-After filling the details click on the 2️⃣ `Exicute` button, to run the API.
+After filling the details click on the 2️⃣ `Execute` button, to run the API.

 ![POST API](./img/api-guide-10.png)